-GL’s TCP Analytics application analyzes TCP connections between both internal LAN and external WAN computers including servers and clients.
-The application helps troubleshoot large bandwidth consumption, failed TCP sessions, packet loss, poor TCP throughput and more.
-TCP Analytics (PKV400) is an optional application that is included in the PacketScan™ All IP protocol analysis software.
+GL’s TCP Analytics application helps troubleshoot large bandwidth consumption, failed TCP sessions, packet loss, poor TCP throughput and more.
+TCP Analytics (PKV400) is an optional application with PacketScan™ - Network Monitoring Appliance.

 The core functionality is based on the data structures created by sequential processing of the TCP segments in the offline trace file of the PacketScan™.
 Due to the requirement to process huge trace files with billions of records the TCP Analytics is not based on the protocol decode functions but rather on the optimized fast TCP record processing.